maurges/every-rust-gui-library/notes.md

 article and do a to-do list.
 We'll decompose an entry into it's own widget.
 We'll add ability to save and load.

+Let's go through all the libraries in https://www.areweguiyet.com/#ecosystem on 2022-12-03 and test them.

 ## Azul

 Oh no, CSS, that's a bad sign.